jpane24/OVtool/README.md

 synthetic dataset used in this analysis.
 This tutorial uses a synthetic dataset of youth receiving two unidentified treatments from the GAIN;
 running on the true dataset will produce different results.

+We also would like to thank our beta testers: Irineo Cabreros, Marika Booth, Andreas Markoulidakis, Brooke Hunter, and Yajna Chakraborti.
+Their comments, feedback, and suggestions were invaluable throughout the development of this tool.

 # References